-When setting up your studio selecting the right sized speaker is important.
-In this review, we check out the best options available in one of the most popular studio monitor sizes.
+When setting up your studio, selecting the right-sized speaker is important.
+In this review, we check out some of the best studio monitors in one of the most versatile and popular sizes.

 A crystal clear sounding monitor from one of the best audio brands in the world with an attractive and professional design.

 Offers a broad sweet spot with a satisfying low end.
 Crisp tuning options and fantastic build quality.

 When you step up into the 5-inch range of speakers, some exciting choices are available.
 Let’s check out each option in more detail.